Language selection

 Verification of Travellers and Conveyances

-61. All private boat passages into Canada, including those using the CAN/PB and NEXUS programs, may be subject to verification by the CBSA.
-Requests for verification may be generated by the TRC System or initiated by a CBSA officer.
+73. All travellers reporting by telephone, including those using the NEXUS program, may be subject to verification by the CBSA.
+Requests for verification may be generated by the ZEUS - Telephone Reporting system or initiated by a CBSA officer.

 Requirements for Telephone Reporting Site/Marine